TrailGenic System Integration

 1. Sleep Duration

-Total time available for biological repair.
-Insufficient duration limits recovery capacity.
+Duration is the total time available for biological repair.
+Insufficient duration limits the recovery window, even if the sleep feels subjectively “fine.”

 2. Sleep Efficiency